semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Each entry is printed on a separate line, which makes the generated output suitable for being further processed by traditional UNIX command line tools.

+In order to find out more information about a specific project named `docs`, you should execute the next command:

+    sem get project docs

+Similarly, in order to find out the contents of a `secret` named `mySecrets`, you should execute the next command:

+    sem get secret mySecrets

 ### sem edit

 The following command will edit a `secret` that is named `my-secret` and will